What is Gong Meditation?

 * Experimental Sound Study for neten, inc. of Japan

-* Dissertation research studying gong meditation as an intervention for anxietyBoth studies originally involved face-to-face interaction between the researcher and participants and were halted due to COVID-19.
-They were subsequently redesigned to minimize risk of transmitting COVID-19 using remote interaction between researcher and participants.
+Both studies originally involved face-to-face interaction between the researcher and participants and were halted due to COVID-19.
+Both studies were redesigned to minimize risk of transmitting COVID-19 by using remote interaction between researcher and participants.

 Charitable Contributions Support Our Mission